By Tim Lambert

 People drank ale or beer or, if they were rich, wine.
 The Tudors also drank cider and perry.

 Rich people liked to show off their gold and silver plate.
 The middle classes would have dishes and bowls made of pewter.
 The poor made do with wooden plates and bowls.
 There were no forks.
 People ate with knives and their fingers or with spoons.
 Rich people had silver or pewter spoons.
 The poor used wooden ones.

-Only a small part of the population of Tudor England lived in towns.
-Nevertheless they played a vital role in the economy.
-Peasants brought their surplus produce to weekly markets to sell.
+Only a small part of the population of 16th century England lived in towns.
+Nevertheless, peasants brought things to weekly markets to sell.
 All kinds of manufactured goods like shoes and pottery were on sale in towns.